Streamlit-Projects/Sales_dash/README.md

-## Interactive Dashboard with Python – Streamlit
+## Interactive Dashboard with Streamlit

 Sales Dashboard built in streamlit by using python to visualise data.